BlueKYGirl/counting_sheep/README.md

-This README is a work in progress and may contain outdated or innaccurate information.
+This README is a work in progress.

 # Counting Sheep, Courting Sleep
 ## Using Python Data Analysis Tools to Find the Recipe for a Good Night's Sleep